E-commerce

 Bottle deposit or packaging deposit depending on the market: pictograms and text aligned with logistical reality.

 On Shopify, products, variants, options, and metafields structure the catalog.
-Exact features depend on the plan, theme, and apps: see the Shopify product documentation for your context.
+The exact features depend on the plan, theme, and apps: consult the Shopify product documentation for your context.
 For an assistant aligned with this catalog: Qstomy integration on Shopify.

 Metafields